Packing Guide: Remember You Can Buy it There Too!

 Sterile hypodermic needles (again, you’ll need a prescription, but in case you have to give yourself an injection you will want a sterile needle.
 Barring this, bring a small vial of bleach to wash any needle a local doctor may need to use).

-The best advice is to research your destination.
+The best advice is to research your destination before packing.
 While it is often fun just to dive in and be surprised by what awaits you, your pack should not be as unprepared.
 Do your research, and your journey will leave you with more time for discovery of the local culture and less time searching for the nearest pharmacy or clothing store.